-The Initial Offer for Subscription will open on 7 March 2019 and the latest time and date for receipt of completed Offer Application Forms under the Initial Offer for Subscription is 11.00 a.m. on 26 March 2019.
+The Initial Offer for Subscription will open on 5 March 2021 and the latest time and date for receipt of completed Offer for Subscription Application Forms under the Offer for Subscription is 11.00 a.m. on 23 March 2021.

-Applications under the Initial Offer for Subscription must be made using the Offer Application Form attached hereto and must be for a minimum of 1,000 New Ordinary Shares and applications in excess of that amount should be made in multiples of 100 New Ordinary Shares, although the Board may accept applications below the minimum amounts stated above in their absolute discretion.
+Applications under the Initial Offer for Subscription must be made using the Offer for Subscription Application Form attached hereto and must be for a minimum of 500 New Ordinary Shares.
+Only one application for New Ordinary Shares may be made by a person under the Offer for Subscription and multiple applications from the same person under the Offer for Subscription will not be accepted.